- Roomy, versatile interior

 The 2019 Honda CR-V rewards owners with fantastic utility and great safety scores.

-It’s easy to see why the high-value 2019 CR-V earns 6.0 out of 10 on our scale.
+It's not particularly stylish or fun to drive, but our overall score of 6.0 reflects that and its superlative value.
 Even as competitors have inched closer, the CR-V remains highly competitive three years into the current model’s design cycle.
 (Read more about how we rate cars.)

 The 2019 CR-V is available in base model LX, mainstream EX and EX-L, and feature-laden Touring trims, each available with front- or all-wheel drive.

 Base CR-V LX crossovers use a 184-horsepower inline-4 paired to a continuously variable transmission (CVT), while EX and higher trims feature a turbo-4 rated at 190 hp.
 That may not look like a big difference on paper, but the turbocharged engine is the one to have for its strong power delivery and more refined nature.
 With front-wheel drive, the CR-V can tug a bit at the steering wheel under acceleration.
 All-wheel-drive CR-Vs have a more neutral handling feel, but no configuration is especially rewarding to drive.

 Instead, the CR-V shines inside with supportive seats, great cargo space with a low liftover, excellent outward vision, and a good value equation made even better thanks to standard automatic emergency braking and adaptive cruise control on CR-V EX and higher trims.
 EX and higher trims also swap the base model’s dated 5.0-inch screen for a 7.0-inch touchscreen with Apple CarPlay and Android Auto compatibility.